nginxinc/nginx-loadbalancer-kubernetes/SECURITY.md

 ## Latest Versions

-We advise users to run or update to the most recent release of the nginx_k8s_loadbalancer.
-Older versions of the nginx_k8s_loadbalancer may not have all enhancements and/or bug fixes applied to them.
+We advise users to run or update to the most recent release of the nginx_loadbalancer_kubernetes.
+Older versions of the nginx_loadbalancer_kubernetes may not have all enhancements and/or bug fixes applied to them.

 ## Reporting a Vulnerability